We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 GHG emissions

 The Taiyo Yuden Group has set the target of reducing GHG emissions through its business activities by 42% by FY2030 compared to FY2020, which is consistent with the 1.5℃ scenario, to contribute to the global initiatives to limit the temperature rise to 1.5℃.
 In order to achieve this target, we are steadily promoting the efforts to reduce GHG emissions through measures to improve production efficiency and to use renewable energy as well as to smoothly move forward with our plan by introducing the energy-saving measures and photovoltaic facilities.
-We plan to use electricity generated from 100% renewable energy at the two domestic sites in FY2024 and further reduce our GHG emissions.
+We switch power consumption to 100% renewable energy at the two domestic sites in FY2024, and plan to further reduce our GHG emissions by expanding 100% renewable energy sites and taking other measures.

 Please refer to "GHG, Energy".